Laravel-Bangladesh/docs/scout.md

     {{ $orders->links() }}

+<a name="soft-deleting"></a>
+### Soft Deleting

+If your indexed models are [soft deleting](/docs/{{version}}/eloquent#soft-deleting) and you need to search your soft deleted models, set the `soft_delete` option of the `config/scout.php` configuration file to `true`:

+    'soft_delete' => true,

+When this configuration option is `true`, Scout will not remove soft deleted models from the search index.
+Instead, it will set a hidden `__soft_deleted` attribute on the indexed record.
+Then, you may use the `withTrashed` or `onlyTrashed` methods to retrieve the soft deleted records when searching:

+    // Include trashed records when retrieving results...
+    $orders = App\Order::withTrashed()->search('Star Trek')->get();

+    // Only include trashed records when retrieving results...
+    $orders = App\Order::onlyTrashed()->search('Star Trek')->get();

+> {tip} When a soft deleted model is permanently deleted using `forceDelete`, Scout will remove it from the search index automatically.

 <a name="custom-engines"></a>
 ## Custom Engines

 #### Writing The Engine

 If one of the built-in Scout search engines doesn't fit your needs, you may write your own custom engine and register it with Scout.
 Your engine should extend the `Laravel\Scout\Engines\Engine` abstract class.
-This abstract class contains five methods your custom engine must implement:
+This abstract class contains seven methods your custom engine must implement:

     use Laravel\Scout\Builder;